The-Stage/Summary/_posts/2018-10-05-Such a good person.md

 skill.
 Your humility is just awesome.

 Yes, it happens those moments you want to speak to nobody.
 Moments you want to be alone.
-Moment you want to listen nobody but to be listened.
+Moments you want to listen nobody but to be listened.
 Moments you're sad and want a silent shoulder to cry on.
 Moments you want to run away from everything to find peace.
 Those moments are all good.
 That's life.

 Thanks for being so charming and careful about us.
 Thanks for being a good friend.
-Thanks for everything single effort you're doing for us.
+Thanks for every single effort you're doing for us.

 You're great, brilliant,  damn attractive, charming, cool, thoughtful, ....
 You're amazing.
 Don't let nobody tell you the opposite.